chrisrueger/equinox/docs/_commands/wires.md

 ---
 layout: default
 title: wires [bundleID]
 summary: Prints information about the wiring of a particular bundle
 ---

 ## Description

 {{page.summary}}

+This command is useful for debugging OSGi applications.
+Especially when you want to see how Bundle A is wired to other bundles and why.

 ## Example

-The following shows the wiring of the **Gson** bundle in an application.
+The following shows the wiring of the **Gson** bundle in an application, and you want to see which other bundles are consuming this gson bundle.

 - Start your app
 - The bundle for equinox console should be started